 Operation Christmas Child is not intended as a solution for meeting physical needs, but rather a strategy for the local church to meet spiritual needs of children in their communities.
 The unexpected gift delights and sparks hope in the life of a child as they hear of Jesus’ love for them.
 Shoebox gifts are given freely in Jesus’ Name.

 Is this project forcing religion on the child who gets a gift?

 Samaritan’s Purse and Operation Christmas Child seek to demonstrate God’s love in a tangible way through each shoebox gift.
 One of our core values is to never be manipulative.
-We work in and through local volunteers in each country that understand their context and are respectful to the people they serve.
+We work in and through volunteers in each country who understand the local culture and context and are respectful to the people they serve.
 At the same time, we do seek to share the Gospel wherever we go, which can be challenging at times.
-In some regions, we are not permitted to distribute literature, but we are still grateful for the opportunity to bless the children with gift boxes carefully prepared by people who love children.
+In some regions, we are not permitted to distribute literature, but we are still grateful for the opportunity to bless the children with gift boxes carefully prepared by people who want them to know they are loved.
 Boys and girls do not have to do or say anything to receive their gifts.